martinezadolfo/Synergy-Check-Website/README.md

 # Synergy Check
-Check how two substances will interact when combined
+Check how two substances will interact when combined.

 This project was intended for education purposes and to reduce the risk of harmful abuse.